bblinder/Splunk/DemoMonkey-Gen/README.md

 ![](images%2F2023-06-20%20at%2016.33.57.png)

 You can then select a template from the dropdown menu, or provide your own values.
 If providing your own values, enter them and click on the `Generate` button.
-This will generate a DemoMonkey config file with random microservices names.
+This will generate a DemoMonkey config file with random microservices names and automatically copy it to your clipboard.

 ### Running the CLI tool